 - Jerky and absolutely painful to drive at low RPM

-- Maneuver in highway traffic is a big pain, The gear won’t shift when you need it.
+- Maneuver in highway traffic is a big pain.
+The gear won’t shift when you need it.

 - Does not use a torque converter

-If you want to enjoy the convenience of automatic cars but don’t want to spend more on pure automatic cars, then you can go for automatic manual transmission cars.
+If you want to enjoy the convenience of automatic cars but don’t want to spend more on pure automatic cars, you can go for automatic manual transmission cars.
 But you will miss the fun of driving a manual car and a pure automatic car.
-It is kind of a compromise between manual transmission cars and automatic transmission cars.
+It is a compromise between manual transmission cars and automatic transmission cars.